BoggTech/VisorView/README.md

 # Usage
 ## Prerequisites
-Please ensure you have [Python 3](https://www.python.org/downloads/) installed before continuing.
-As well as this, please ensure you have Panda3D installed as a python module by running `py -m pip install Panda3D` (replace py if you know you use a different alias, i.e. python3, python).

-This command should be run in your **terminal**, if you use Linux, or your **command prompt** if you use Windows.
-The command prompt can be accessed by accessing the run dialog (Ctrl + R) and typing `cmd.exe`.
+Download the latest Panda3D SDK [here](https://www.panda3d.org/download/).
+This is the engine that VisorView, and Toontown Rewritten, relies on to run.

 ## Running
-You can run the program by double-clicking the provided .bat file in the `scripts` directory (on windows) or by running `py main.py`, from the main directory, in your terminal/command prompt.
+You can run the program by double-clicking the provided .bat file in the `scripts` directory (on windows) or by running `ppython main.py`, from the main directory, in your terminal/command prompt.
+Assuming the Panda3D SDK installed correctly, it should run without issue.

 You should be greeted with a graphics window displaying a t-posing cog.
 If you have a custom Toontown Rewritten install location, you will instead be prompted to locate your game files manually.